xenserver/packer-plugin-xenserver/docs/builders/xenserver-xva.html.markdown

 ### Required:

-* Either:
+* One of:

-  * `iso_name` (string) - Unique name of an ISO available in XenCenter's storage repositories.
+  * `source_template` (string) - Unique name of an XVA template available in XenCenter.
-    Or it can be the UUID of the ISO's VDI prefixed by "uuid://".
+    Or it can be the UUID of the template prefixed by "uuid://".
 For example: "uuid://aa2f2c86-b79a-4345-a35f-ce244f43c97a".
-    If this fails and `iso_url` is given, `iso_url` will be tried.
+    If this fails and `source_path` is given, `source_path` will be tried.

-* OR:

-  * `iso_checksum` (string) - The checksum for the OS ISO file.
-Because ISO files are so large, this is required and Packer will verify it prior to booting a virtual machine with the ISO attached.
-The type of the checksum is specified with `iso_checksum_type`, documented below.

-  * `iso_checksum_type` (string) - The type of the checksum specified in `iso_checksum`.
-Valid values are "none", "md5", "sha1", "sha256", or
-    "sha512" currently.
-While "none" will skip checksumming, this is not recommended since ISO files are generally large and corruption does happen from time to time.

-  * `iso_url` (string) - A URL to the ISO containing the installation image.
-    This URL can be either an HTTP URL or a file URL (or path to a file).
-    If this is an HTTP URL, Packer will download it and cache it between runs.
+  * `source_path` (string) - Path to a XVA or XVA template on your workstation

 * `remote_host` (string) - The host of the remote machine.